Dragonmystic707/exalted-reincarnated/docs/Sorcery.md

 bargain with the Demon, otherwise it will return back to whence it came.

 In return, the Sorcerer tasks the Demon with a change worth **2 RES** or less, which they will do for at most one Month.
-Anything from "digging a tunnel" to "Entertain guests."
+Anything from “digging a tunnel” to “Entertain guests.”
 However, summoning does not inherently grant the demon the ability to *do* such things.

 The Sorcerer cannot have more than (Essence)x2 active Summoned Demons